2025 – 26 Class Schedule

 YANG STYLE SHORT FORM

-This class explores the entire 60-posture Yang style short form developed and taught by Grandmaster William CC Chen.
+The class explores the entire 60-posture Yang style short form developed and taught by Grandmaster William CC Chen.
 This is his modification of the short form taught by his teacher, Cheng Man-ch’ing.
 The class is taught over a span of twenty weeks and contains beginning, intermediate, and advanced students.
 Learning this art is a life-long process and most students repeat the form class many times.
-As students develop skill with the form, they shift focus to inner work, the energetics of t’ai chi, and self discovery and development through continued refinement of their physical movements and application of the t’ai chi principles.
+As students develop skill with the form, they shift focus to inner work, the energetics of T’ai Chi, and self discovery and development through continued refinement of their physical movements and application of the T’ai Chi principles.
 These internal aspects are additionally addressed through instruction in Ziranmen Qigong, Zhan Zhuang (standing meditation), Yiquan exercises, “holding” the t’ai chi postures, specific breathing and visualization practices, Master Huang’s Song Gong exercises, and other stretching and body “opening” approaches.

 “The purpose of the Form is to perfect you…to train your body, your chi and your mind.
 It’s not for you to perfect the Form.
 Form is just an exercise.
 It is there to serve you.” – Sifu Adam Mizner